 What Is an SEO Score?

-• The quality of your content
+- Quality of your content

-• How you use keywords
+- How you use keywords

-• Other technical SEO factors
+- Other SEO technical factors

 If your SEO score is high, you are more likely to show up when people search for something on Google.
 If your SEO score is low, you need to make some updates to your website.